Part B: Regional Climate Drivers

 The atmosphere, like any fluid, is in constant motion.
 We sense this atmospheric motion as wind.
 Wind moves from areas of high pressure to areas of low pressure.
 At any given time, the centers of high and low pressure initiate the local and regional wind patterns.
 Except for the semi-permanent pressure systems, these centers of high and low pressure systems are constantly migrating around the Earth, giving us a never-ending variety of wind and weather patterns.

 In the Northern hemisphere, wind rotates counter-clockwise and into low pressure centers, and clockwise and out of high pressure areas.
 These patterns of rotation are called cyclones (into low pressure) and anti-cyclones (away from high pressure).
-Look at the diagram, right, and then click the play button, below the video, to view a series of GOES satellite images of a cyclonic (low pressure) storm rotation near the Great Lakes from September 26, 2011.
+Examine at the diagram, right, and then click the play button, below the video, to view a series of Geostationary Operational Environmental Satellites (GOES) images of a cyclonic (low pressure) storm rotation near the Great Lakes from September 26, 2011.
 Note the counter-clockwise direction of the rotation of the clouds in the storm over the Midwest.
 More information about this movie

-Next, click the link to view an amazing wind map for the entire conterminous (lower 48 states).
+Next, click the link to view an amazing wind map for the entire conterminous (lower 48 United States).
 While watching the animated map, compare it with the High and Low pressure locations on the fronts map.
-Adjust the windows so you can see both maps side-by-side, and then investigate how winds move from areas of high pressure to areas of low pressure, along the isobars of pressure (white lines on the fronts map).
+Adjust the windows so you can see both maps side-by-side, and then investigate how winds move from areas of high pressure to areas of low pressure, along the isobars isobars: a line connecting points of equal atmospheric pressure. of pressure (white lines on the fronts map).
 Also take note of the clockwise and counter-clockwise patterns around the highs and lows.
 Note: Be sure to compare maps from the same day and time.

 Top of Page